Sold!

 The ticket has "For Congress, Garnet B. Adrain, For Assembly, Charles Scranton, For Sheriff, William Sweeny, For Coroners, Robert Little, Robert Galloway, Gideon C. Angle”.
 Garnet B. Adrain was the U.S. Representative of the 3rd District from 1857 to 1861.

-This paper ticket/ballot was found in an early estate from New Jersey where it had been carefully sequestered for the last 161 years since it's issue in 1858.
 Here is background information relating to the Lecompton Constitution which will serve to inform as to the historical significance of this important & fragile little bit of paper:

 The Lecompton Constitution (1857) was one of four proposed constitutions for the state of Kansas.
 It was drafted by pro-slavery advocates and included provisions to protect slaveholding in the state and to exclude free blacks from its bill of rights.
 It was overwhelmingly defeated on January 4, 1858 by a majority of voters in the Kansas Territory.
 The rejection of the Lecompton Constitution, and the subsequent admittance of Kansas to the Union as a free state, highlighted the irregular and fraudulent voting practices that had marked earlier efforts by bushwhackers and border ruffians to create a state constitution in Kansas that allowed slavery.